Important: We may review your changes for quality before we publish them, so the changes may delay the updates on Google Search and Maps.

 - Change your hours of operation

-For businesses with changed hours: If your business hours have changed, update the times when you’ll be open or closed.
-Your operating hours show when a customer visits your Business Profile, and they’ll know exactly when they can visit your location.
+For businesses with changed hours: If your opening hours have changed, update the times when you’ll be open or closed.
+Your opening hours show when a customer visits your Business Profile, and they’ll know exactly when they can visit your location.
 If your business is open and offers onsite services, use primary hours to refer to the hours you offer onsite services.
 Learn how to change your hours.

-Marking a business as temporarily closed helps ensure that when customers search for a business by name, they'll find it and understand it's only closed temporarily.
-This may prevent cases where people visit a business in person and are disappointed to discover it's closed.
+Marking a business as temporarily closed helps ensure that when customers search for a business by name, they'll find it and understand that it's only closed temporarily.
+This may prevent cases where people visit a business in person and are disappointed to discover that it's closed.

 Businesses that are temporarily closed may rank after open businesses for broad queries.
 This ranking doesn’t happen for more specific queries, including queries for a specific business, or for queries when many matching businesses are temporarily closed.

 Important: If you use the Google My Business API, learn how to edit attributes at scale.

 Let your customers know whether your food business offers takeaway, delivery, no-contact delivery, kerbside pick-up or has stopped providing eat-in service.
 Add or edit the 'Eat-in', 'Takeaway', 'Delivery', 'No-contact delivery' and 'Kerbside pick-up' attributes on Google My Business.
 Learn more about how you can edit attributes.